 The architecture within the park is unlike anything else, full of bright colours and designs that will leave you feeling free.
 Of course, it was designed by the amazing Gaudi for your enjoyment.

 For sure this is one of the top places to visit in Barcelona!

-3. Casa Milà
+5. Casa Milà

+Unusual things to do in Barcelona?
 This is also known as La Pedrera, which means the Stone Quarry, and this is because of the way in which it was constructed.
 It has a rough, almost jagged, appearance that makes it stand out from the rest of Barcelona’s architecture.